alukosdev/ccsp/laws/sca.md

 ## Noteworthy

-- [x] The SCA addresses "stored wire and electronic communications and transactional records."
+- [x] The SCA addresses voluntary and compelled disclosure of "stored wire and electronic communications and transactional records."

 ## References